-Section 16(a) of the Exchange Act requires our directors and executive officers and the beneficial owners of greater than 10% of our common stock ("Reporting Persons") to file initial reports of ownership and reports of changes in ownership with the SEC.
+Section 16(a) of the Exchange Act requires our directors and executive officers and the beneficial owners of greater than 10% of our common stock, or the Reporting Persons, to file initial reports of ownership and reports of changes in ownership with the SEC.
 Directors and executive officers are required by SEC rules to furnish us with copies of these reports.

 The Company's management coordinates the filing of Section 16 reports for each of its directors and executive officers.
-Due to an administrative oversight, late Form 4 reports were filed for each of Messrs.
-Jenkins, Girin and Spencer regarding the grant of common stock on December 29, 2017.
-These late reports were filed on January 26, 2018.
-To the Company's knowledge, based solely upon a review of Forms 3, 4 and 5 and amendments thereto furnished to the Company for the fiscal year ended December 31, 2017 pursuant to Rule 16a-3(e) of the Exchange Act and written representations from Reporting Persons that all required reports had been filed, the Company believes that, other than as set forth above, all Reporting Persons filed the required reports on a timely basis.
+Due to an administrative oversight, a late Form 4 report was filed for Mr. Burnett regarding the forfeiture of shares to satisfy applicable tax withholding obligations in connection with the vesting of shares of his restricted stock on November 7, 2018.
+This late report was filed on February 27, 2019.
+To the Company's knowledge, based solely upon a review of Forms 3, 4 and 5 and amendments thereto furnished to the Company for the fiscal year ended December 31, 2018 pursuant to Rule 16a-3(e) of the Exchange Act and written representations from Reporting Persons that all required reports had been filed, the Company believes that, other than as set forth above, all Reporting Persons filed the required reports on a timely basis.